 Service charges can cause bitter disputes between freeholders and leaseholders.

-Service charges are used by freeholders to recover the cost of providing services such as general maintenance, security, lighting, and the cleaning of general areas.
+These kind of charges are used by freeholders to recover the cost of providing services such as general maintenance, security, lighting, and the cleaning of general areas.
 The service charge amount and what the charge covers will be set out in the lease itself.

-Both freeholders and leaseholders have the legal right to apply to the First-Tier Property Tribunal to establish what is ‘reasonable’.
+But if a dispute crops up, then both freeholders and leaseholders have the legal right to apply to the First-Tier Property Tribunal to establish what is ‘reasonable’.
 As part of the decision-making process, the Tribunal will consider:

 · Is the work of a reasonable standard, and